craftcms/docs/docs/4.x/config/README.md

 ### Advanced

-In rare cases, you may need to customize parts of Craft that don't follow the normal configuration scheme.
+In rare cases, you may need to customize parts of Craft that don’t follow the normal configuration scheme.

 #### Guzzle